habib-chawki/social-app-front/README.md

 # Key features

 -  User signup and login
--  Create and manage user profiles
+-  Create and manage user profiles including:
-   -  Full name, address and birthday
+   -  Basic info such as full name, address and birthday
    -  Bio
    -  Work experience
       -  Start and end dates
-      -  Position and company
-      -  Job description
+      -  Job title, company and description
    -  Education
       -  Start and end dates
-      -  Major and school
+      -  Major, school and description
-      -  Description
    -  Skills
       -  Technical
       -  Organizational